read2me-online/read2me-widget/README.md

 Widgets created using the simple setup are exposed through `Read2Me.PlayerInstances`.

-# How does it work ?
-**(i.e. how can an backend-less integration be secure?)**

-You might be thinking - what if I don't want to convert all my articles?
-Since there's no backend integration and private key authentication, how do I stop villains from converting articles using HTTP clients (e.g. Postman) I don't want to convert and therefore depleting my credit/monthly quota?

-The answer is **validation**.
-Every time you issue an audio creation request, backend API validates the target website.
-Here's what is checked:

-1. Is the hostname whitelisted for App ID?
-2. Does the URL contain widget code with exactly the same params as the API request (`url`, `css_selectors`, `voice` and `ignore_content_change` values)

 # Browser support
 - Tested in Chrome, Firefox, Edge, Opera, Safari and Samsung Browser
 - No IE support, but will fail gracefully by simply not showing ([IE has a worldwide distribution of only 2.1% and decreasing](https://www.w3schools.com/browsers/browsers_explorer.asp)